Hamburger Menu IconMenu Close Icon

 Understanding Speech and Language Development

-From the moment a baby is born, they begin absorbing knowledge rapidly, learning by observing and interacting with the world around them
+From the moment a baby is born, they begin absorbing knowledge rapidly, learning by observing and interacting with the world around them.
+Understanding speech and language development is essential to recognizing how children acquire the ability to communicate, from cooing and babbling to forming words and full sentences as they grow.

 A baby’s first communication, the very first form of child language, is a primitive cry, which they quickly learn will get their needs met.
 But within months, babies begin to focus on their parents' speech and develop their language skills.